DavesCodeMusings/raspberry-cobbler/CONTRIBUTING.md

 If you find something that's wrong or unclear, please open a [GitLab issue](https://github.com/DavesCodeMusings/raspberry-cobbler/issues).
 Be prepared to answer questions about your issue if clarification is needed.

-If you've build something using this guide as a base, post a bit about it under the Discussions [Show & Tell](https://github.com/DavesCodeMusings/raspberry-cobbler/discussions/categories/show-and-tell) topic.
+If you've built something using this guide as a base, post a bit about it under the Discussions [Show & Tell](https://github.com/DavesCodeMusings/raspberry-cobbler/discussions/categories/show-and-tell) topic.